Octo

 About Octo

-A New York City choice with broad hours, not a claimed tasting-menu night
+A New York City choice with broad hours, not a tasting-menu night

 The clearest planning advantage is the schedule.
 Octo is listed as open from 11:30 AM to 10:30 PM Monday through Thursday, 11:30 AM to 2 AM on Friday and Saturday, 11 AM to 10 PM on Sunday.
 That makes it easier to consider for daytime, evening, or late-night weekend plans without assuming a specific meal format beyond the posted hours.

-Since no verified menu details are available here, the safest approach is to review the current menu before visiting and choose based on the table's appetite, budget, timing.
-Treat the Asian Contemporary label as directional rather than as proof of any specific dish, course format, or beverage focus.
+Current menu details are not available, so the safest approach is to review the current menu before visiting and choose based on the table's appetite, budget, timing.
+The Asian Contemporary label is directional rather than proof of any specific dish, course format, or beverage focus.

 Where it sits among other dining options